ucsb-cs16/s19-ykk/_lectures/lec11.md

 ```

-Make sure this also makes sense and you understand when to use `&` and `*`, and what vaue each would provide.
+Make sure this also makes sense and you understand when to use `&` and `*`, and what value each would provide.

+# Next time

 ## Pointers and arrays